John Boyle (artist): Biography

 Boyle was a participant in London's 20/20 Gallery, an early cooperative founded in London, Ontario which continued until 1971.
 In 1972, he designed sets for the play Buffalo Jump by Carol Bolt at Theatre Passe Muraille, Toronto; that same year he curated the first Billboard Show in St. Catharines.
 In 1980, Boyle completed the enamelled steel mural Our Nell for the Queen station of the Toronto subway, depicting Nellie McClung, William Lyon Mackenzie, as well as the former Simpson's and Eaton's department stores.
 From 1973 through the 1990s, Boyle exhibited regularly at Nancy Poole's Studio in Toronto, a commercial gallery.
 In 2005, he was included in The Sixties in Canada, curated by Denise Leclerc and Pierre Dessureault for the National Gallery of Canada, Ottawa.
+He is represented by Loch Gallery, Toronto.

 His illustration and book design work includes The Port Dalhousie Stories by Dennis Tourbin (1987), as well as several magazine articles and book jackets.
 Boyle also has published a novel, No Angel Came (Tellem Press, 1995) and has been since 1965 a founding member and principal kazooist of the Nihilist Spasm Band.

 In 1970, he served as the first president of the Niagara Artist's Cooperative, now the Niagara Artists Centre, then, in 1971, became the founding spokesperson of Canadian Artists' Representation Ontario.
-Boyle served on the board of the Niagara Artists’ Company, the Canada Council Arts Advisory Panel, and the Canadian Conference of the Arts (shut-down in 2012).
+Boyle was a member of the Royal Canadian Academy of Arts and served on the board of the Niagara Artists’ Company, the Canada Council Arts Advisory Panel, and the Canadian Conference of the Arts (shut-down in 2012).
 He was a member of the Board of Trustees of the Art Gallery of Ontario, 1975–1977.
 His papers are in The Edward P. Taylor Library & Archives of the Art Gallery of Ontario in Toronto, John Boyle Fonds CA OTAG SC093.